TacticsMore Basic Tactics

 What went wrong?

-The problem is that, at the point we invoke the induction hypothesis, we have already introduced m into the context -- intuitively, we have told Coq, "Let's consider some particular n and m..." and we now have to prove that, if double n = double m for these particular n and m, then n = m.
+The problem is that, at the point where we invoke the induction hypothesis, we have already introduced m into the context -- intuitively, we have told Coq, "Let's consider some particular n and m..." and we now have to prove that, if double n = double m for these particular n and m, then n = m.

 The next tactic, induction n says to Coq: We are going to show the goal by induction on n.
 That is, we are going to prove, for all n, that the proposition